 No, not really.
 Have you ever looked at old specifications written in any traditional format, such as Word.
 After a short while, they are typically not relevant any more.
 That’s because the definition of your application’s behaviour is no longer defined by the specification – it’s all in the resulting code.

-With DSM, your specifications will always be up to date – since they are used over and over again to generate code.
+With declarative content, your specifications will always be up to date – since they are used over and over again to generate code.
 And, maintained within the same repository as the code so that any change to the specification will be directly linked to the corresponding change in the generated code.